 [Source: Merriam-Webster Online Dictionary]

 - To steal and pass off (the ideas or words of another) as one’s own

 - To use (another’s production) without crediting the source

 - To present as new and original an idea or product derived from an existing source

 The Cypress College Library subscribes to a citation builder tool named NoodleTools.
 NoodleTools helps students create their list of citations (works cited/bibliography) into MLA, APA, Chicago, or Turabian formatting style.
-NoodleTools prompts the user for the information for each citation necessary to create a works cited list and then creates a document ready to import into Word.
+NoodleTools prompts the user for the information for each citation necessary to create a works cited list and then creates a document ready to export into Word or Google Docs.

 Noodletools also has an app you can download onto your smart phone or tablet.
 If you have a book in your hand, you can scan the ISBN and it will create a citation for you.